українська федерація йоги

 Sanskara is an unconscious dynamic emotional-behavioral stereotype formed as a result of an unsuccessful experience (close to psychoanalysis traumas, but wider), pushing a person to unsuccessful actions and decisions in the future.

-If a practitioner perceives his sanskaras as conditioning, then he can comprehend the context of their occurrence and not follow them.
+If a practitioner perceives his sanskaras as conditioning, he/she can comprehend the context of their occurrence and not follow them.
 The deep nature of man is different from the sanskaras.

-Modern Indian pundits say "sanskara" about unfortunate patterns, such as mispronounced sounds.
+Modern Indian pundits call unfortunate patterns, such as mispronounced sounds, "sanskaras".
 In the Indian tradition, sanskara is often referred to as an elementary particle of karma.

 saṃskāra-sākṣāt karaṇāt pūrva-jāti-jñānam ॥3.18॥